erikringsmuth/requirejs-router/readme.md

 A reference to the active route.
 Example: `{path: '/home', moduleId: 'home/homeView'}`

 ## testRoute(route)
-Compares the route agains the current URL.
+Compares the route against the current URL.
 Returns `true` if it matches, `false` otherwise.

 ## currentUrl()
 Gets the current URL from the address bar.
 You can mock this when unit testing.